 Belonging and Emily Dickinson #

 Dickinson’s eccentric individualism has many probable causes.
 She was recognised as a bright clever young girl but clearly rebelled against authority including her strict austere father, her emotionally cold mother and a rigid Calvinistic religion.
-Though she professed a deep love and respect for her father, she wrote: * “his heart was pure and terrible” .
-In another letter she hopes her brother will not “stiffen up like her father but remain a human being”.
+Though she professed a deep love and respect for her father, she wrote: “his heart was pure and terrible” .
+In a letter to Joseph Lyman, she hopes her brother will not “stiffen up like her father but remain a human being”.
+In yet another letter she writes:

 Emily’s family and the State of Massachusetts followed the Puritan traditions and were swung into the piety of the Calvinists who believed all men were evil and only a few would be “saved” by being “born again” through a confession of faith.
 Emily rebels against this evangelical approach as Lyndall Gordon points out: